zalt00/Game2/README.md

  - `F2`: raises an error, manually makes the program crash
  - `F3`: toggle the update of the game

+ Signaling an issue:
+  - please use the "issues" functionality from github or directly send me a pm

 Additional infos:
   - credits: see `credits.txt`
   - manually set the save data (not recommended unless you softlock or the game crashes at launch):